 Bridging the gap in gastric cancer diagnosis

 Dyspepsia affects between 20-40 % of the population, with GPs in the UK commonly seeing patients with various symptoms relating to the upper gastrointestinal (GI) tract.
-Many cases are relatively straight forward to manage at the primary care level, but there can be a gap in the patient pathway for refractory cases where conventional intervention fails, or for those presenting with something potentially more sinister.
-This blog discusses the current limitations in managing patients with upper GI problems, and a potential solution to help streamline the screening process for gastric cancer.
+These patients are well managed at the primary care level, but there can be a gap in the patient pathway for refractory cases or those presenting with something potentially more sinister.
+This blog discusses the current limitations in managing patients with GI problems, and a potential solution to help streamline the screening process for gastric cancer.

 The clinical puzzle

-Chronic or recurrent GI problems can sometimes be a signal of something more serious, such as gastric atrophy (GA) or gastric intestinal metaplasia (GIM) – both precursors to gastric cancer – which are frequently (but not always) initiated by Helicobacter pylori infection.
-The British Society of Gastroenterology (BSG) recently updated its guidelines for the diagnosis and management of patients at risk of gastric cancer, which clearly state that the key to early cancer detection is to non-invasively detect pre-cancerous conditions, such as GA and GIM, before endoscopy.
-However the guidelines fall short of setting out a strategy of how this can be achieved in clinical practice.
+Chronic or recurrent GI problems can signal something more serious, such as gastric atrophy (GA) or gastric intestinal metaplasia (GIM) – both precursors to cancer – which are frequently initiated by Helicobacter pylori infection.
+The British Society of Gastroenterology (BSG) recently updated its guidelines, which clearly state that the key to early cancer detection is to non-invasively detect pre-cancerous conditions, such as GA and GIM, before endoscopy.

 Bridging the gap in the patient pathway

-GastroPanel® is a blood test intended for dyspeptic patients presenting with stomach complaints that offers the solution needed at this interface in care.
+GastroPanel® is a blood test panel indicated for dyspeptic patients presenting with stomach complaints that offers the solution needed at this interface in care.
 It enables GPs to confidently identify patients who can be managed symptomatically or otherwise should be referred to a specialist for gastroscopy.
-This pre-endoscopy non-invasive approach gives detailed information about the health and functionality of the stomach mucosa, as well as H. pylori status, by detecting and quantifying three stomach-specific biomarkers:
+This non-invasive option gives detailed information about the health and functionality of the stomach, as well as H. pylori status, by detecting and quantifying four stomach-specific biomarkers:

 Banks M, Graham D, Jansen M, et al. British Society of Gastroenterology guidelines on the diagnosis and management of patients at risk of gastric adenocarcinoma.
 Gut 2019;0:1–31.